angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Switch to **Public Images** next to the search filter (the default is _"Owned by Me"_ which will be at first empty, since you do not yet own any AMI)
 * Click on the search filter and then (search by) _AMI ID_ -> **ami-2cbf3e44**

-_Note: make always sure you are in the correct region (US East, N.Virginia as we said) otherwise you will not see the AMI we are insterested in on the list._
+_Note: Make always sure you are in the correct region (US East, N.Virginia as we said) otherwise you will not see the AMI we are insterested in on the list._

 The **ami-2cbf3e44**, like all the ubuntu 14.04 images, is supported by Ethereum Frontier, but in addition this pre-built AMI has all the NVIDIA GPU drivers, OpenCL, etc... all pre-installed.